-The Ceriatone Custom-built Kleinulator Mini is the solid state version of the famed Dumbleator effects loop buffer.
-The original Dumbleators are more rare than a Dumble amp, so Ceriatone has filled the void the same thing, for hundreds less!
+The Ceriatone Custom-built Kleinulator Mini is the solid-state version of the famed Dumbleator effects loop buffer.
+The original Dumbleators are more rare than a Dumble amp, so Ceriatone has filled the void the same thing, for hundreds (thousands?) less.

 9V Wall Wart Power Supply NOT Included